-The T-DROP account balance may be annuitized and added to the regular monthly retirement benefit.
+All or a portion of the T-DROP account balance may be annuitized and added to the regular monthly retirement benefit.
 This increase to the regular retirement benefit is calculated using actuarial tables and becomes a lifetime benefit.
-The T-DROP benefit will receive a cost-of-living adjustment (COLA) after retirement just like the regular retirement benefit does.
+The T-DROP benefit will receive an annual 3% simple cost-of-living adjustment (COLA) after retirement just like the regular retirement benefit.